Why are some footballers vaccine hesitant & what happens next?

 The government also continues to work closely with clubs in a bid to increase vaccine uptake.

-However, Republic of Ireland boss Kelly thinks it would be "quite radical" if players were not selected for overseas games on the basis of their vaccination status.
+However, Republic of Ireland boss Kenny thinks it would be "quite radical" if players were not selected for overseas games on the basis of their vaccination status.

 So perhaps football needs to look to other sports and their approach?